localytics/services-campaigns-api-script/README.md

 In the apps_config object, you can `override` any of the campaign_template objects for each app separately.
 So objects such as conversion_event, audiences, creatives, etc.

-Utilizing this would be benificial if you need to send the same campaign for multiple apps, but with small changes between each app, such as a slightly different creative message or a different conversion event.
+Utilizing this would be beneficial if you need to send the same campaign for multiple apps, but with small changes between each app, such as a slightly different creative message or a different conversion event.

 The example below shows how you can override the creative as well as the conversion event for an app using `override`.